maanderz/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a simple, single-page Twitter clone using CSS, JS, jQuery and AJAX to pratice with front-end skills, and Node, Express and MongoDB to practice with back-end skills.

-## Getting Started
+## Final Product

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

+- Body-parser
+- Chance
 - Express
+- Mongodb
 - Node 5.10.x or above

+## Getting Started

+- Install all dependencies using the `npm install` command.
+- Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+- Go to <http://localhost:8080/> in your browser.